pxckets/monero-python/docs/source/transactions.rst

 Sending payments
 ----------------

-There are two methods for sending Monero.
+There are two methods for sending Oscillate.
 For a single payment use the ``transfer`` method of ``Wallet`` or ``Account`` object.

 It returns a list of resulting transactions.
 In most cases it will contain only one element, but